dalesgit/wiki-vim/art-of-spiritual-direction.md

 >%%
 >```annotation-json
->{"created":"2024-08-27T14:49:33.051Z","updated":"2024-08-27T14:49:33.051Z","document":{"title":"Untitled","link":[{"href":"urn:x-pdf:acf080c8f47b63545e93c38ecf7216b9"},{"href":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}],"documentFingerprint":"acf080c8f47b63545e93c38ecf7216b9"},"uri":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","target":[{"source":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","selector":[{"type":"TextPositionSelector","start":43477,"end":44005},{"type":"TextQuoteSelector","exact":"It  is  easy  for  a  director  to  neglect  his  facilitati task  at  a  time  like  this  and  take  on  the  role  of teacher, “You  have  to  remember  the  experience  you  de- scribed  to  me  a  few  weeks  ago,  and  what  it taught you”  can  come  readily  to  his  ips  when  the  directee is  strongly  and  intransigently  expressing  her  dis- couragement,  Only  if  he  is  doggedly  convinced  that he  can  best  serve  the  directee  b  encoureging  her to  pay  attention  to  God  as  God  himself  chooses ","prefix":"erent.
-DIRECTOR  A  FACILITATOR ","suffix":" to show  himself  can  the  dir"}]}]}
+>{"text":"The facilitative task of the director","target":[{"source":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf","selector":[{"type":"TextPositionSelector","start":43477,"end":44005},{"type":"TextQuoteSelector","exact":"It  is  easy  for  a  director  to  neglect  his  facilitati task  at  a  time  like  this  and  take  on  the  role  of teacher, “You  have  to  remember  the  experience  you  de- scribed  to  me  a  few  weeks  ago,  and  what  it taught you”  can  come  readily  to  his  ips  when  the  directee is  strongly  and  intransigently  expressing  her  dis- couragement,  Only  if  he  is  doggedly  convinced  that he  can  best  serve  the  directee  b  encoureging  her to  pay  attention  to  God  as  God  himself  chooses ","prefix":"erent.
+DIRECTOR  A  FACILITATOR","suffix":"to show  himself  can  the  dir"}]}],"created":"2024-08-27T14:49:33.051Z","updated":"2024-08-27T14:49:33.051Z","document":{"title":"Untitled","link":[{"href":"urn:x-pdf:acf080c8f47b63545e93c38ecf7216b9"},{"href":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}],"documentFingerprint":"acf080c8f47b63545e93c38ecf7216b9"},"uri":"vault:/assets/Art-Of-Spiritual-Direction---Aug-15-2024---9-42-PM-gc8dx_ocr.pdf"}
 >```
 >%%
 >*%%PREFIX%%erent.
 DIRECTOR  A  FACILITATOR%%HIGHLIGHT%% ==It  is  easy  for  a  director  to  neglect  his  facilitati task  at  a  time  like  this  and  take  on  the  role  of teacher, “You  have  to  remember  the  experience  you  de- scribed  to  me  a  few  weeks  ago,  and  what  it taught you”  can  come  readily  to  his  ips  when  the  directee is  strongly  and  intransigently  expressing  her  dis- couragement,  Only  if  he  is  doggedly  convinced  that he  can  best  serve  the  directee  b  encoureging  her to  pay  attention  to  God  as  God  himself  chooses== %%POSTFIX%%to show  himself  can  the  dir*
 >%%LINK%%[[#^pw80r63tr5a|show annotation]]
 >%%COMMENT%%
->
+>The facilitative task of the director
 >%%TAGS%%
 >
 ^pw80r63tr5a